Joomla 4.0 has been released to production

 - CSS custom properties — In a handful of components and layout options in 5.0 with more usage expected in components like buttons in the near future.

 - Customisation — Themes, customisation and extension of Bootstrap, global options, a colour system and more.

 - New Forms — Form control stykes, layout options and custom components overhauled with a custom appearance to unify style and behaviours across OS and browser.

 - New Utilities API — Aimed at those who build on Bootstrap via the source files.
 Necessitates some former utilities be reassigned as "helpers".

 Considerations for Joomla and the community regarding Bootstrap 5.0 for Joomla 4.0

 Not becoming a death march project

 Joomla 4.0 has been in gestation for years.
 It needs to ship as stable production software.
 The only way to ship software is to stop adding features, and to focus on quality and performance of what you have.
 Optimistic scheduling of major feature changes can cause drops in quality and burn out in development teams.
 The convention is that once you enter beta there will be no more changes, just fixes to what you have.
 Making a change like this, no matter how much you might wish for it to be easy, carries technical risk.
 Technical risk implies slipping timescales.
 And, the Bootstrap framework is in beta itself, so the risk was that the Joomla project would be a hostage to the dependency of Bootstrap 5.0 making a stable production release.
-As it happens Bootstrap 5.0 is released now so this is no longer a risk.
+As it happens Bootstrap 5.0 is released and so is Joomla 4.0 so this is no longer a risk.

 Needs to carry the community with the decision